This is a rare disorder occurring in 1 out of every 3,000 live births. The incidence of true amyoplasia occurs in 1 out of every 10,000 live births.

 When to Call for an Appointment

-All of the Pediatric Orthopedic Surgeons at Nationwide Children’s Hospital are trained and comfortable treating children with arthrogryposis.
+All of the pediatric orthopedic surgeons at Nationwide Children’s Hospital are trained and comfortable treating children with arthrogryposis.
 They are usually referred to one of our orthopedic centers within 2-4 weeks of birth to perform a full history and physical exam and to determine if any early testing or treatments need initiated.
 They will need to see the genetics team, therapy teams and other specialties depending on their individual issues.
-(614-722-5175)
+Contact our Orthopedics department at 614-722-5175.

 The classic findings of the amyoplasia variety of arthrogryposis present with well-recognized musculoskeletal abnormalities:

 - Bright-eyed intelligent children; normal to above average cognition.

 - Many have a mid-line forehead cutaneous hemangioma.

 - Frequent posture includes: Internal shoulder rotation; elbow extension (sometimes flexed) and forearm pronation; wrist flexion and ulnar deviation; fingers in fixed flexion and thumb-in-palm deformity; hip flexed, abducted, externally rotated, and often dislocated; knee flexion or extension; and foot deformities (clubfoot and/or vertical talus).